GarageBand: Sample multitrack source files

 In 2005, Trent Reznor from the band Nine Inch Nails released the source multitrack GarageBand files for the song "The Hand That Feeds" to allow the public to experiment with his music, and permitted prospective GarageBand users to remix the song.
 He also gave permission for anyone to share their personalized remix with the world.
 Since then, Nine Inch Nails has released several more GarageBand source files, and several other artists have also released their GarageBand files that the public could use to experiment.

 New Zealand band Evermore also released the source multi-track files for GarageBand for their song "Never Let You Go".

 Ben Folds released Stems & Seeds, a special version of his 2008 album Way to Normal.
 Stems and Seeds contained a remastered version of Way to Normal, and a separate disc containing GarageBand files for each track from the album to allow fans to remix the songs.

 Limitations

 A lack of MIDI-out capability limits the use of external MIDI instruments.
-There is also only limited support for messages sent from knobs on MIDI keyboards, as only real-time pitch bend, modulation, sustain, and foot control is recognizable.
+There is also only limited support for messages sent from knobs on MIDI keyboards, as only real-time pitch bend, modulation, sustain, and foot control are recognizable.
 However, since GarageBand '08, other parameters affected by MIDI knobs can be automated later, per-track.
 GarageBand has no functions for changing time signature mid-song though the software does now allow a tempo track to automate tempo changes.